-The intimate relationship of how our food is grown, processed, and consumed is the base for all cultures in the world, and sharing a meal is the most basic and important connection within and between generations.
+The intimate relationship of how our food is grown, processed, and consumed is the base for all cultures in the world, and sharing a meal is the most important connection within and between generations.
 However, over the years of our lifetime, food growth and processing has become disconnected from our lives.
-School gardens and teachers working together in communities can reconnect those actions and ideas, saving both our children's health, and rebalancing the health of theo planet.
+School gardens and teachers working together in communities can reconnect those actions and ideas, saving both our children's health, and rebalancing the health of the planet.
 Let's work together and make it fun AND healing.

 Farm To Taste is a 1 hour LIVE (when the internet is working) community cooking show.

 We believe in "Change the FOOD, Change the FUTURE"